 Phase 1 drill program update

-The company has completed 58,600 m (148 holes) as part of its expanded 65,000 m phase 1 drill program.
-Assays from 24 holes are pending.
-There are currently four drill rigs operating on site.
+The company has completed 39,950 m (105 holes) as part of its expanded 55,000 m phase 1 drill program.
+Assays from 27 holes are pending.
+There are currently four drill rigs operational on site.
 Additional drill rigs may be added when the company is confident that the health and safety risks related to COVID-19 can be managed effectively.

-Drilling is focused on two key concepts: (1) targeting of bulk-tonnage mineralization within and to the east and northeast of both mineralized corridors; and (2) systematic testing of the width, grade and continuity of extensive high-grade vein systems that transect the deposit.
-The company's immediate focus is on drilling bulk-tonnage targets for inclusion in the updated resource estimate in Q3 2021 and PEA in Q4 2021.
+Drilling is focused on two key concepts: (1) targeting of bulk-tonnage mineralization within and to the east and northeast of both mineralized corridors; and (2) testing of the width, grade and continuity of extensive high-grade vein systems that transect the deposit.

 About Discovery Metals Corp.